-What Signs Indicate Surgery may be Needed?
+What Signs Indicate Surgery may be needed?

-When the ankle fracture is in bad position or unstable, surgery is required to repair the ankle.
+When the ankle fracture is in a bad position or unstable, surgery is required to repair the ankle.
 In some cases, the bones of the ankle may poke through the skin.
 These are known as open ankle fractures and need surgery which is performed using surgical instruments.